gulrenor/pllc/site-info/launch-changes.md

 -------------------
 ### Book
 _Changes from US site?_
-+ **Happy Host Tip** Unsure, Offers extra gift to book.
++ ~~**Happy Host Tip** Unsure, Offers extra gift to book.
+Remove 1/31~~
 + ~~**Party of Five** OK~~
-+ **Six Booking Tips Webinar** Unsure, content is good but she offers free shipping on orders $75+.
++ ~~**Six Booking Tips Webinar** Unsure, content is good but she offers free shipping on orders $75+.
 Also Talks about Garden scent sticks.
+Removed 1/31~~
 + ~~**Follow Up & Customer Service** OK~~
 + **Getting Bookings at Parties** Delete, Offers 10 dozen tealights for $10, teaches bag game for bookings, offers extra host incentive for 3, 4, 5 bookings.
 + **Work With Your Host** Delete, offers gift for building attendance.
-+ **Making First Booking Calls** Delete, recommends watching Grand Opening video?
++ ~~**Making First Booking Calls** Delete, recommends watching Grand Opening video?
 Offers $200 free product for just $20 with an average party and 1 booking.
 She also states "Each month PartyLite offers an additional promotion to the host in addition to the host program."
+Removed 1/31~~
-+ **Get Paid** Unsure, I think it's confusing and overwhelming for a new CNS.
++ ~~**Get Paid** Unsure, I think it's confusing and overwhelming for a new CNS.
 I'd get another opinion.
 Shows getting $500 in product for $95 when you hold an average $500 party with a couple bookings.
-Maybe it's something that works well for others. _(xref Heidi OK)_
+Maybe it's something that works well for others. _(xref Heidi OK)_ Keep 1/31~~
 + ~~**Booking Call** OK~~
 + ~~**Get Paid Chart** OK~~
 + ~~**Get the Yes - Bookings One on One** OK~~
 + ~~**Get the Yes - Bookings Soccer Scene** OK~~
-+ **Get the Yes - Bookings Tag Party:** Unsure, good content but could appear outdated.
++ ~~**Get the Yes - Bookings Tag Party:** Unsure, good content but could appear outdated.
 Refers to American Idol, Steven Tyler becoming a judge, and tagging a PartyLite party onto girls night out watching American Idol together.
+Keep 1/31~~
 + ~~**Get the Yes - Out and About** OK~~

 ### Selling
 _Changes from US site?_
-+ **Making the most of Host Exclusives** _Implicit_ Tammy Mormann 2015 ???
++ ~~**Making the most of Host Exclusives** _Implicit_ Tammy Mormann 2015 ???
+Remove 1/31~~
 + ~~**Host Coaching Featuring Tammy Mormann** _Implicit_ OK~~
 + **Host Program A – Z Featuring Tammy Mormann** _Implicit_ Tammy Mormann Good info but references Host Credit as “with $200 sales” our program is now $300 Keep or Delete?
 Suggestive Selling for Sales and Booking